grumpa/f2b_whitelist/README.md

 Automatic whitelist for fail2ban composed from successful logins.

+## Why

+Sometimes happens that we delete user account on mail server but admin forget to delete this accout from mail client.

+Mail client attempts to login into non-existent accout which reslutl in BAN IP by fail2ban.

+Other users from this IP are cut off from their mail because they are not able to login.

 ## How does it work

 - log login attempts in postfix/submission or imap-login into own log